 You may know this console by it’s rumoured name the Nintendo NX.
 Available to buy in March 2017, this console bridges the gap between a stay-at-home console and an out-and-about gaming machine.

-The beauty of Nintendo is its inclusiveness.
+The beauty of Nintendo is it’s inclusiveness.
 Other consoles have evolved to rely heavily on network multiplayer gaming rather than the old-school style of actually being in the same room.
-The Nintendo Switch is keeping this tradition alive with it’s modular controller that can be taken apart and be used as two controls so you can bust out a game of Mario Karts with your mates in the park.
+Nintendo has kept this tradition alive with it’s modular controller that can be taken apart to be used as two controls so you can bust out a game of Mario Karts with your mates in the park.

 The highly anticipated update to Apple’s MacBook Pro line has finally come.
 It’s been a wait since it’s last iteration but look what goodies they’ve been working on; most notably the OLED Touch Bar with Touch ID that sits just above the keyboard.
 The Touch Bar dynamically changes display depending on the application you’re using giving you a whole new set of tools helping you navigate around quicker.
 It’ll also let you pay for things just like you can with the Touch ID on the iPhone.
 Very nice.
 130% faster graphics, up to 10 hours of battery life, 100% faster flash storage, and it features the most colourful and brightest Mac notebook display ever (you can quote them on that, I just did).
 There’s also better speakers, a trackpad that’s up to 2x bigger… that’s huge.
 Unlike the iPhone 7, it still has a 3.5mm audio jack, but it does lack all the ports we’re used to like USB, HDMI, SD Card slot, MagSafe charge and has instead opted for Thunderbolt 3 ports that support USB-C. It comes in Silver and Space Grey.